SarahHenze/QPuB/README.md

 controlling the adaptation scheme and the Markov chain.
 In [3], the authors provide an excellent summary of various pathological cases regarding the adaptive scheme and optimal scaling for MCMC.

+ ## Documentation

+   A PDF version of explaining the details of the QPuB is available as a [Documentation](Documentation.pdf)

  ## Developers